-- Describe the state of affairs between the colonies and the home government in 1774
+- Describe the state of affairs between the colonies and the British home government in 1774

-- Explain the purpose and results of the First Continental Congress
+- Explain the outcomes of the First Continental Congress

-Disaffection—the loss of affection toward the home government—had reached new levels by 1774.
-Many colonists viewed the Intolerable Acts as a turning point; they now felt they had to take concrete actions to prevent a further assault on their liberty.
+American colonial disaffection with the home government in Britain had reached new levels by 1774.
+Many colonists viewed the Intolerable Acts as a turning point and they now felt they had to take concrete actions to prevent a further assault on their liberty.
 The result was the First Continental Congress, a direct challenge to Lord North and British authority in the colonies.
 Still, it would be a mistake to assume there was a groundswell of support for separating from the British Empire and creating a new, independent nation.
-Strong ties still bound the Empire together, and colonists did not agree about the proper response.
+Strong ties still bound the Empire together, and colonists did not agree about the proper response to British overreach.
 Loyalists tended to be property holders, established residents who feared the loss of their property.
-To them the protests seemed to promise nothing but mob rule, and the violence and disorder they provoked were shocking.
+To them, the protests seemed to promise nothing but mob rule, and the violence and disorder they provoked were shocking.
 Patriots were usually common people or small business owners who were the most affected by both the extra taxes and the political crackdown imposed by the Coercive Acts.
 They supported more extreme protests like the Boston Tea Party and the actions of the Sons of Liberty.
 On both sides of the Atlantic, opinions varied.

 Committees of Correspondence agreed to send delegates to a Continental Congress to coordinate an intercolonial response.
 The First Continental Congress was made up of elected representatives of twelve of the thirteen American colonies.
 (Georgia’s royal governor blocked the move to send representatives from that colony, an indication of the continued strength of the royal government despite the crisis.)
-The representatives met in Philadelphia from September 5 through October 26, 1774, and at first they did not agree at all about the appropriate response to the Intolerable Acts.
+The representatives met in Philadelphia from September 5 through October 26, 1774, and at first, they did not agree at all about the appropriate response to the Intolerable Acts.
 Joseph Galloway of Pennsylvania argued for a conciliatory approach; he proposed that an elected Grand Council in America, like the Parliament in Great Britain, should be paired with a royally appointed President General, who would represent the authority of the Crown.
 More radical factions argued for a move toward separation from the Crown.
 The Congress issued a number of documents, including a “Declaration of Rights and Grievances,” which repeated the arguments that colonists had been making since 1765: colonists retained all the rights of native Britons, including the right to be taxed only by their own elected representatives as well as the right to a trial by jury.

 The First List of Un-American Activities